TheFormulaCruisers/HU3-Nodes/Input_Capture_test/README.md

 This code was made in Atmel Studio 7.0
 We're using an ATMEGA32M1

 To measure the input we first need an input that generates a pulse.
-You can use a pulse generator, oscilloscope or in this case an Arduino with a simple code.You require an SPI cable to upload code to the nodes, this takes away the possibility to debug your code.
+You can use a pulse generator, oscilloscope or in this case an Arduino with a simple code.You require an ISP cable to upload code to the nodes, this takes away the possibility to debug your code.
 Further more there are not enough pins for an LCD display available.
 Luckily we have 4 LED’s which we can work with and monitor the state of our code and nodes.

 ### Installing

-Because we are using pin PD4(ICP1A) which is also used for the SPI communication, you must first disconnect the SPI cable before you are able to get any readings from the PD4 pin and vice versa, you must disconnect the input pin before you are able to upload any new codes onto the nodes.
-Once you have connected the SPI cable, you must also connect your nodes with a 5v power source and a ground. run your code with your programmer(AVR Dragon).
+Because we are using pin PD4(ICP1A) which is also used for the ISP communication, you must first disconnect the ISP cable before you are able to get any readings from the PD4 pin and vice versa, you must disconnect the input pin before you are able to upload any new codes onto the nodes.
+Once you have connected the ISP cable, you must also connect your nodes with a 5v power source and a ground. run your code with your programmer(AVR Dragon).

 ## Running the tests